 Yes.
 Department Chairs can view all proposals in their unit.
 An easy way to find proposals is to use the Task Bar on the Main menu and the word “Search”, then key in your unit number in search criteria.

 See Quick Card – Proposal Search Quick Card

 Do all the final documents need to be submitted before the proposal is submitted for signature?
 For example, can the PI replace proposal attachments, such as the Narrative Document, after the proposal has been submitted?

-The short answer is YES.
-The proposal aggregator or the PI may update attachments while the proposal is in routing for signature approval.
+All documents need to be marked complete before the proposal is submitted.
+However, the proposal aggregator or the PI is allowed to update attachments while the proposal is in routing for signature approval.
 No new attachments can be added.
 This feature allows the proposal attachments to continue to be worked on up and until the proposal is submitted to the sponsor by OSP.
-Prior Approvers in the routing chain will be notified when a document has been replaced,

 What documents are required to be attached with a proposal?

 Your proposal attachments are dependent on the Sponsoring agency requirements and on whether the proposal is using Grants.Gov system to system.
 Other attachments are required by UMBC administration.
 For guidelines or document attachments,

 For more information, see Documents Needed for Proposal Routing